Skip to main content

 When is compaction triggered

-• Context window saturation: When the thread consumes the majority (typically 90-95%) of the available context window.
+• Context window saturation: When the thread consumes the majority (typically above 90%) of the available context window.

 If you edit or restore a message, the previous compaction is reset, which may temporarily increase context usage.
 As you continue the conversation, Kombai will re-evaluate and trigger compaction again if necessary.